violetsyeh/MusicForecast/README.md

 You can now navigate to 'localhost:5000/' to access MusicForecast.

 ## <a name="version"></a>Version 2.0
+* Infinite scrolling
+* Allow users to create playlists
+* Create algorithm to suggest playlists to follow

 ## <a name="aboutme"></a>About Me
 Violet Yeh is a Software Engineer in the Bay Area.
-Learn more about her on [LinkedIn](http://www.linkedin.com/in/violetsyeh).
+Learn more about Violet on [LinkedIn](http://www.linkedin.com/in/violetsyeh).